twolfson/nightlife/cities/california_los-angeles.md

   - Had bathroom attendant
 - Went on a Sunday
   - $20 cover
+    - If RSVP online and arrive before 10:30PM, can enter free
   - Dancefloor had people but was easy to dance
   - Average attire was on business casual/nice clothes
 - $14 for a *rum and coke* (mixed drink)
 - $25 minimum for credit card
 - No ATM